esanchezm/docker-scripts/README.md

 Docker Machine machine name: 'default' (for Kitematic Compatibility)

-To change the machine's name, number of cpus, memory, disk size, or driver, change the following variables in the script:
+To change the machine's name, number of cpus, memory, disk size, or driver, use the docker_machine_set_* functions to change your values.

+Alternatively, you can change the following variables either by exporting before sourcing, or directly in the script:

     export DOCKER_MACHINE_NAME="default" # for kitematic compatibility
     DOCKER_MACHINE_CPUS=4